 Ref.
 Page No. (From MCS Pre- Submission Draft) Policy/ Para.
-No. (From MCS Pre- Submission Draft) Modification Amend: MM94 123 Policy PD2 In exceptional circumstances, tThe Mineral Planning Authority will only grant permission for surface quarrying of Portland Stone on the Isle of Portland if: MM95 126-127 Figures 20 & 21 <complex-block></complex-block> MM96 128 10.45 Amend fourth and fifth sentences: The Mineral Planning Authority would expect to be able to require full modern conditions including the establishment of an substantial appropriate buffer.
+No. (From MCS Pre- Submission Draft) Modification MM94 123 Policy PD2 Amend: In exceptional circumstances, tThe Mineral Planning Authority will only grant permission for surface quarrying of Portland Stone on the Isle of Portland if: MM95 126-127 Figures 20 & 21 Show red line of permission boundary as top layer.
+Re-label purple hatched areas on key as follows: "Indicative buffer area where buffer needed" MM96 128 10.45 Amend fourth and fifth sentences: The Mineral Planning Authority would expect to be able to require full modern conditions including the establishment of an substantial appropriate buffer.
 It is considered that the site could be mined as an alternative to surface quarrying and so it is identified as an area of opportunity for mining under in Figure 19.

 Ref.
 Page No. (From MCS Pre- Submission Draft) Policy/ Para.
 No. (From MCS Pre- Submission Draft) Modification MM97 130 Policy PD4 Amend criterion d: secure the protection of the Isle of Portland Site of Special Scientific Interest, the Isle of Portland Regionally Important Local Geological and or Geomorphological Site, Sites of Nature Conservation Interest, BAP Priority Habitats and the habitats of protected species MM98 133 10.51 Add new paragraph: The emerging West Dorset, Weymouth & Portland Local Plan allocates areas of quarried land on the northern part of Portland to form a 'Portland Quarries Nature Park'.
 The proposed park aims to secure the long term future of the island's most important disused quarries, ensuring public access, long term management and interpretation of these culturally important sites.
-Restoration in line with the above would enable an appropriate afteruse that contributes to the Portland Quarries Nature Park.
-MM99 133 10.52 After 2 nd sentence, add additional sentence: Such areas may also be suitable for restoration to BAP priority habitat.
+Restoration in line with the above would enable an appropriate afteruse that contributes to the Portland Quarries Nature Park. ММ99 133 10.52 After 2 nd sentence, add additional sentence: Such areas may also be suitable for restoration to BAP priority habitat.
 MM100 133 Policy PD5 Amend first sentence: Schemes for the restoration of mineral sites on Portland should achieve the following: Amend criterion b: Safeguarding, enhancement and where necessary reinstatement of significant ecological and geological interests within permission boundaries Add sentence following criterion g: Proposals for the afteruse of sites will be expected to contribute to the aims of the Portland Quarries Nature Park where relevant.
 Chapter 11 - The Stra ategy for Other Building Stone Extraction MM101 136 Add new paragraph following Paragraph 11.4 Add new paragraph: Flint, found as nodules in the Middle and Upper Chalk, has also been extensively used throughout the whole Chalk Downland area, traditionally gathered from ploughed fields.
 It has also been obtained from the Clay with Flints, found on top of parts of the Chalk Downlands, as the clay was prepared for brickmaking.
 Flint has also been extracted from Woodsford Quarry in the Frome Valley, taken from the Terrace Gravels.
 Flint can be used as either a building stone material or as an aggregate.
 MM102 136 Add new paragraph following Paragraph 11.5 Add new paragraph: In order to maintain local built character, quarrying of local stone is essential.